Saline Subirrigated

 Mechanism

-The State is significantly altered by mechanical tillage to allow the site to be placed into production agriculture.
+The Shortgrass Sod State is significantly altered by mechanical tillage to allow the site to be placed into production agriculture.
 The disruption to the plant community, the soil and the hydrology of the system make restoration to a true reference state unlikely.

 Mechanism

+Eastern redcedar can be controlled by mechanical removal or prescribed fire.
+Development of a follow-up maintenance program including prescribed fire will be essential to prevent re-invasion.
 Mechanical removal of the Russian olive is required, as it is a root-sprouter and not well controlled by fire.
-The stump must be chemically treated immediately after the tree is cut to prevent re-sprouting.
+The stump must be chemically treated immediately after the tree is cut to prevent resprouting.

 Mechanism

+Eastern redcedar can be controlled by mechanical removal or prescribed fire.
+Development of a follow-up maintenance program including prescribed fire will be essential to prevent re-invasion.
 Mechanical removal of the Russian olive is required, as it is a root-sprouter and not well controlled by fire.
-The stump must be chemically treated immediately after the tree is cut to prevent re-sprouting.
+The stump must be chemically treated immediately after the tree is cut to prevent resprouting.

 Mechanism

+Eastern redcedar can be controlled by mechanical removal or prescribed fire.
+Development of a follow-up maintenance program including prescribed fire will be essential to prevent re-invasion.
 Mechanical removal of the Russian olive is required, as it is a root-sprouter and not well controlled by fire.
-The stump must be chemically treated immediately after the tree is cut to prevent re-sprouting.
+The stump must be chemically treated immediately after the tree is cut to prevent resprouting.

 Mechanism

+Eastern redcedar can be controlled by mechanical removal or prescribed fire.
+Development of a follow-up maintenance program including prescribed fire will be essential to prevent re-invasion.
 Mechanical removal of the Russian olive is required, as it is a root-sprouter and not well controlled by fire.
-The stump must be chemically treated immediately after the tree is cut to prevent re-sprouting.
+The stump must be chemically treated immediately after the tree is cut to prevent resprouting.

 Model keys